£30.00

 We accept returns, please notify us within 14 days and ensure the item arrives back with us no later than 30 days after the order was received.

-Mavic Monthlery Route wheel rim, hailing from France and in production during the 1980s (yet still new & unused after all this time!).
-Made from aluminium and weighing in at 400 grams (the weight and price displayed are for one rim, if we have more in stock you'll be able to add them to your basket) - pretty lightweight for a rim at that time.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Panaracer Pasela folding tyres, hailing from Japan and in production during the 2000s.
+Made from rubber/kevlar and weighing in at 1040 grams (the weight and price displayed are for a pair of tyres).
+A fine choice for keeping your classic bike authentic, but also great for any other compatible bike.

 TECHNICAL INFO